junichi11/cakephp-netbeans/README.md

 - create new CakePHP projects from new project option
 - code completion support [New:v0.6]
 - format for CakePHP action [New:v0.6.8]
+- go to element file from view file (beta)

 [*1] right-click in project node > CakePHP > (Run Command | Clear Cache | Install Plugins)